NethServer/ns8-docs/nethvoice.rst

 Languages
 ---------

-In the Languages menu, it's possible to set the system language of NethVoice by setting it as the default one and also install other additional language packages.
+In the Languages menu, it's possible to set the default NethVoice language.

 Settings
 --------